The new hairstyle trend is clear : short cuts!

 As for women with smooth and thin hair, there is no problem at all in doing a short haircut, that would add the volume and the movement they need, unless it is an extremely layered cut.

-So, in the end, did you find out if and what short cut would suit you?
+In the end, do you think short hair would suit you?